nivupai/InformationInequalities.jl/docs/src/CONTRIBUTING.md

 # InformationInequalities.jl contribution guidelines

-First of all, huge thanks for your interest in the package! ✨
+Firstly, many thanks for your interest in the package! ✨

 This page has some hopefully useful guidelines.
 If this is your first time contributing, please read the [pull request-workflow](#Pull-request-workflow) section, mainly to make sure everything works smoothly and you don't get stuck with some nasty technicalities.